Heroin is a powerful and highly addictive drug that’s classified as an opioid, but there is an antidote.

-The heroin overdose antidote works by binding to opioid receptors very quickly, and this prevents the opioid drug from binding to them.
-The ultimate goal of the heroin overdose antidote is to reverse the effects of the drug on the central nervous system, and a response to the antidote should occur within about five minutes.
+The heroin overdose antidote works by binding to opioid receptors very quickly and this prevents the opioid drug from binding to them.
+The ultimate goal of the heroin overdose antidote is to reverse the effects of the drug on the central nervous system and a response to the antidote should occur in less than three minutes.

-The effects of the heroin overdose antidote usually continue for anywhere from 20 to 40 minutes.
-Sometimes there are certain situations where re-sedation may occur, particularly if a very large amount of heroin was used, or when something like fentanyl was what was overdosed on.
+The effects of the heroin overdose antidote usually continue for anywhere from 30 to 90 minutes.
+Sometimes there are certain situations where re-sedation may occur, particularly if a very large amount of heroin was used or when something like fentanyl was what was overdosed on.
 In certain cases, larger doses of the heroin antidote Narcan may be required.

 In many states, there has been a push to make Narcan more readily available over the counter.